dougeby/IntuneDocs/intune-azure/manage-apps/company-portal-app.md

 ---
 # required metadata

-title: How to configure the Microsoft Intune Company Portal app | Microsoft Docs
+title: How to configure the Microsoft Intune Company Portal app | Intune Azure preview | Microsoft Docs
 description: Learn how you can apply company specific branding to the Intune Company Portal app.
 keywords:
 author: robstackmsft